-Depending on the number of pages, you have a choice with how they are bound together.
+Depending on the number of pages, you have a choice of how they are bound together.

 The cover doesn’t have to be the same as the inner pages, so you tend to get a thicker cover.

-A better solution when there are less pages.
+A better solution is when there are fewer pages.
 Essentially the pages are gathered together, folded and stapled together down the fold.

 It’s common to have a hard front and back cover with this option to provide strength.